-Finding #4: Failure to Distribute the 2015 ASR within Regulatory Timeframes

-The Clery Act and the Department's regulations require that the ASR be published and actively distributed as a single document.
-Acceptable means of delivery include U.S. Mail, hand delivery, campus mail distribution to the individual, or posting on the institution's website.
+Finding #4: Failure to Distribute the 2015 ASR within Regulatory Timeframes delivery, campus mail distribution to the individual, or posting on the institution's website.
 If an institution chooses to distribute its report by posting to an internet or intranet site, the institution must, by October 1 of each year, distribute a notice to all students and employees, that includes a statement of the report's availability and its exact electronic address, a description of its contents, as well as an advisement that a paper copy will be provided upon request.
-34 C.F.R. \$668.41(e)(1).
+34 C.F.R. §668.41(e)(1).
 These regulations also require institutions to provide a notice containing this information to all prospective students and employees.
 This notice must also advise interested parties of their right to request a paper copy of the ASR and to have it furnished upon request.
-34 C.F.R. \$668.41(e)(4).
+34 C.F.R. §668.41(e)(4).